SilkRose/Pony/stories/metal-magic/metal-magic.md

 "How do you buy something for a quarter of a bit if that's the smallest currency we got?"

 "Good question.
 Most ponies bring in more than a single pound, so those partial bits add up.
-Once we have a total we'll round to the nearest bit."
+Once we have a total, [DEPENDENT CLAUSE] we'll round to the nearest bit."

 Apple Bloom nodded.